victorstewart/quicperf/README.md

 #### **current limitations**

 1) Linux only
-2) at the moment these can only be run over loopback
+2) tcp+tls performance is 30% higher when letting boringssl manage the socket IO and BIOs than when doing so manually. suspect they might be avoiding copies.
 3) no GRO or GSO but will be added